namespace-ee/react-calendar-timeline/README.md

 The argument `time` describes the proposed new time for either the start time of the item (for move) or the start or end time (for resize).

+The argument `newGroupIndex` is the index in to the groups array that the item is currently at

+The argument `newGroup` is the current group

+The argument `originalGroupIndex` is the index in to the groups array for the item's original group

+The argument `originalGroup` is the item's original group

-The function must return a new unix timestamp in milliseconds... or just `time` if the proposed new time doesn't interfere with business logic.
+The function must return eithera new unix timestamp in milliseconds... or just `time` if the proposed new time doesn't interfere with business logic OR an object `{time, newGroupIndex}`, where `time` is a new unix timestamp and `newGroupIndex` is the desired `newGroupIndex` for the item

 For example, to prevent moving of items into the past, but to keep them at 15min intervals, use this code: